Vaishnavirai-024/Problem-of-the-week/Week-01/week-01/problem-1.md

-# Week 01 – Minimum in Rotated Sorted Array
+# Problem 1 – Minimum in Rotated Sorted Array

 ## 🧠 Problem Summary
 Given a sorted array that is rotated at some pivot, find the **minimum element** in `O(log n)` time.